Aliasing means having more than one reference to the same object, within the same actor. This can be the case for a variable or a field.

 trn says no other variable can be used by any actor to write to that object, we need something that doesn’t allow writing but also doesn’t prevent our

 trn variable from writing.
-Fortunately, we’ve got a reference capability that does that too:
+Fortunately, we have a reference capability that does that too:

 box.
 So we can do this and the compiler will be happy: